WHOIGit/Rshinypresentation/worksheet.md

 Add this input code inside `sidebarPanel()`, after the previous input (separate them with a comma).

 > If you look at that input function and think "what if there were 100 species, listing them by hand would not be fun, there's got to be a better way!", then you're right.
-This is where [`uiOutput()`](#using-uioutput-to-create-ui-elements-dynamically) comes in handy, but we'll talk about that later.
+This is where `uiOutput()` comes in handy, but we'll talk about that later.

-## 6.3 Input for country
+## 6.3 Input for Season

 The surveys are conducted during the fishing season in the great lakes, usually late spring or early autumn.
 Lets create a method for selecting the time of year.
 The most appropriate input type in this case is probably the select box.
 Look at the documentation for `selectInput()` and create an input function.